milianmori/midi-analysis/README.md

 ### MIDI exports

 - Per-chord: the script writes a separate MIDI file for each detected chord into a folder named `<input_stem>_chords` next to your input file.
+Files are named `<input_stem>-<chord-name>.mid` (e.g., `song-V7.mid`).
 Each file contains the chord’s notes with the duration taken from the chordified reduction.
 - Combined: the script also writes a single file named `<input_stem>_chord_infos.mid` next to your input.
 It contains all detected chords placed at their offsets with measured durations, forming a simple harmonic reduction timeline.
+- Text: a human-readable table is saved as `<input_stem>_chord_infos.txt` alongside the MIDI.
+This mirrors the terminal output for easy sharing.